 Disclosure: This page contains affiliate links.
 If you click through and purchase an item, I may earn a commission.
 See my terms of service for details.

 Search engine optimization (SEO) is the process of influencing the online visibility of a website or web page in a search engine’s unpaid results, which is referred to as “natural,” “organic,” or “earned” results.
 SEO has always been a fascination of mine, but never a full-blown priority until recently.

-I follow a simple mantra; if nobody can see or find you, you are irrelevant.
-In other words, if your posts, products, and services show up on the ninth page of Google search results, it will be difficult to attract traffic/visitors to your website (no/low traffic = no/low sales).
-Therefore, understanding and implementing SEO activities is critical and can lead to attracting more visitors and sales.
+I follow a simple mantra; if nobody can see or find you, you don’t matter.
+In other words, if your website, posts, and products appear beyond the third page of Google search results, it will be difficult to attract enough traffic/visitors to your website (no/low traffic = no/low sales).
+Therefore, implementing SEO techniques is critical and can lead to attracting sufficient traffic and sales.

 Many studies highlight the importance of being on the first page of search results.
 Call it convenience or laziness, most searchers limit their clicks to page one results.
 According to Philip Petrescu, “On average, 71.33% of searches result in a page one organic click.
 Page two and three get only 5.59% of the clicks.
 On the first page alone, the first five results account for 67.60% of all the clicks and the results from 6 to 10 account for only 3.73%.”

 Who Should Learn SEO

 Although SEO is just one of many online marketing activities, it’s the most critical to learn.
 Understanding it helps with ranking in search engines and wherever search is applicable, for instance, on marketplaces such as Amazon and eBay.
 You should learn SEO if you:

 - Own or manage a website or blog

 - Have a desire to expand your digital marketing strategies

 - Conduct online marketing activities such as affiliate, content, social media, and video marketing

 - Generate revenue on online marketplaces, for example, Amazon, eBay, Fiverr, and Upwork